 However, Charlemagne’s sons would begin squabbling after his death, and the territories would soon be divided again.

-Although Paris was not the capital, several important buildings like the Cathédrale Saint Denis, the royal palace on the Île de la Cité, and the Sainte-Chapelle church began construction during this era.
+Although Paris was not the capital, several important buildings like the Cathédrale Saint Denis, the royal palace on the Île de la Cité began construction during this era.

-It became the main residence of the Kings of France in the 10th century, becoming a major economic powerhouse on the Right Bank, with the trade of wheat, fish and cloth along the river.
+It became the main residence of Hugh Capet, King of the Franks in the 10th century, becoming a major economic powerhouse on the Right Bank, with the trade of wheat, fish and cloth along the river.

-A large market was founded in 1110 called the Marché de Rungis in the center of what is today the 2nd arrondissement of Paris.
-(Rungis has now been moved outside the city on the north side.)
+A large market was founded in 1110 called the Marché les Halles in the center of what is today the 1st arrondissement of Paris.
+(The food market has now been moved outside the city to the town of Rungis on the south side.)
 Today, the area is a large mall and metro station known as Chatelet-Les Halles.

 With wealth came the raiders, and in 1190 construction began on a fortress that would become the Château du Louvre under French King Louis Auguste.